torpago/mqt-client/docs/JitFundingApi.md

 ### NewJitFundingApi

-`func NewJitFundingApi(amount float32, method string, token string, userToken string, ) *JitFundingApi`
+`func NewJitFundingApi(amount decimal.Decimal, method string, token string, userToken string, ) *JitFundingApi`

 NewJitFundingApi instantiates a new JitFundingApi object This constructor will assign default values to properties that have it defined,